apigee/apigee-registry-maven-plugin/README.md

 About the Plugin
 ----------------

 apigee-registry-maven-plugin is a utility for creating, updating, deleting APIs into the Apigee Hub.
-For more info on Apigee Hub, check [this link] (https://cloud.google.com/apigee/docs/api-hub/what-is-api-hub)
+For more info on Apigee Hub, check [this link](https://cloud.google.com/apigee/docs/api-hub/what-is-api-hub)

 The code is distributed under the Apache License 2.0.

-The [samples folder](https://github.com/apigee/apigee-registry-maven-plugin/tree/main/samples) provides a Readme with Getting Started steps and commands to hit the ground quickly.
-Contains samples for Drupal 7 and Drupal 8 version of Developer portal
+The [samples folder](./samples) provides a README with Getting Started steps and commands to hit the ground quickly.

 ## Support